devfile/cloud-dev-images/README.md

 # Cloud Dev Images

-A list of `Dockerfiles`, using different base images, to customize Eclipe Che and OpenShift Dev Spaces Cloud Development Environments.
+A list of `Dockerfilez`, using different base images, to customize Eclipe Che and OpenShift Dev Spaces Cloud Development Environments.

 |            |            |             |                 |        |
 |------------|------------|-------------|-----------------|--------|